gonber/hiring-engineering-exercise-fullstack/README.md

 with `Content-Type: application/json` and a valid-json array of data, sorted by time in *descending* order (i.e. with the earliest datum at index 0).

+## Additional features

+### Alerting

+In addition to ingesting and serving data over HTTP, the server should send email alerts when the data are outside of normal bounds, which is defined as *values between 60 and 0*.

 ## Project Skeleton

 ### Dependencies